brian-team/brian2modelfitting/docs_sphinx/introduction/introduction.rst

 The ``brian2modelfitting`` offers model fitting package, that allows for data driven optimization of custom models.

-The toolbox allows the user to find the best fit of the parameters for recorded traces and spike trains.
-Just like Brian the Model Fitting Toolbox is designed to be easily used and save time through automatic parallelization of the simulations using code generation.

 Model provides three optimization classes:
  - ``TraceFitter()``
  - ``SpikeFitter()``